onflow/band-oracle-contracts/README.md

 # Band Oracle Contract
-A smart contract for enabling the Band Protocol relay system to keep crypto and fiat currency prices updated #onFlow
+The Cadence smart contract(s) enabling Flow native integration of the Band Protocol oracle network.
+The oracle network will provide price updates for crypto, fiat and commodities financial data for consumption by Flow applications.

+To learn more about Band Protocol please refer to: https://faq.bandprotocol.com/

 ## How it works?
 The contract keeps a record of symbols and it's related market data